-Assumption \ref{asu-B} formalizes the characteristics of the factor model and constitutes a naturally extension of \cite{ohpa17}.
 The smoothness condition \ref{asu-C}---due to \cite{seg12}---is needed to apply the functional delta method; see also \cite{buvo13}.
 Assumptions \ref{asu-D1} and \ref{asu-D2} are similar to regularity conditions imposed by \citet[p.
 141]{neumetal19}; as discussed in \cite{cotetal19} and \cite{ometal20}, this assumption can be relaxed at the expense of additional technicalities.
 Assumption \ref{asu-D3} summarizes conditions which, in conjunction with the remaining assumptions, ensure the asymptotic equicontinuity of \(\theta_q \mapsto \hat{\mathbb{B}}_{T,S,i,j}(\theta_q)\).
-When compared to similar conditions used by \citet[assumption 5]{manetal20}, assumption \ref{asu-D3} is relatively primitive.
+When compared to similar conditions used by \citet[Assumption 5]{manetal20}, Assumption \ref{asu-D3} is relatively primitive.
 The assumption is, for example, satisfied if factors and idiosyncratic errors are Gaussian.
-Assumption \ref{asu-E} concerns the marginal time-series models: part \ref{asu-E1} is high-level and can be verified for many estimators of ARMA-GARCH type-models [see \cite{fraz04} for a more primitive underpinning]; part \ref{asu-E2} is similar to \citet[assumption N]{chef06} and means that the gradient vectors of the location and scale functions are locally dominated; the mixing sizes mentioned in part \ref{asu-E0} are chosen as to match the conditions of the FCLT in \citet[theorem 2.2]{anpo94}.
-Assumption \ref{asu-F} is a regularity condition needed to establish the convergence of finite dimensional distributions of \(\hat{\mathbb{B}}_{T,S,i,j}\).
-It is important to note that, in general, neither are \(\mathcal{C}_{t}(\theta)\) and \(\mathcal{C}_{t}\) conditional copulae nor do they need to be equal.
-However, if \(Z_t\) is of type 1, then \(\mathcal{C}_{t} = \CC_t\) because, by assumption \ref{asu-B}, \(\FF_i(\eta_{i,t} \mid Z_t) = \FF_i(\eta_{i,t}) = V_{i,t}\).
-Moreover, if the margins of simulated and observable data are the same, then the covariance matrix mentioned in assumption \ref{asu-F} reduces to \(\Gamma_{q,m,S} = (1+1/S)\Gamma_{q,m}\), with \(\Gamma_{q,m} \coloneqq \{\gamma_q(k,l)\}_{1 \leq k,l\leq m}\), \(q \in \{1,\dots,Q\}\), where
+To give a less trivial example, suppose a scalar factor \(F_t\) follows a (standardized) Student's \(t\)-distribution with degrees of freedom parameter \(2 < \ubar{\gamma} \leq \gamma_0 \leq \bar{\gamma} < \infty\).
+Then, Assumption \ref{asu-D3} ($ii$) is satisfied by setting \(\dot{Q}_F(u) \coloneqq \sqrt{\bar{\gamma} \vee 1/(\ubar{\gamma}-2)}|\tilde{D}^{-1}(u,\ubar{\gamma})|\), where \(\tilde{D}^{-1}(u,\ubar{\gamma})\) is the inverse of the non-standardized Student's \(t\)-distribution so that